Learning to play by themselves – How solo play encourages independence, confidence and more.

 Make it interesting – Putting the child in front of a screen to keep them there does not count as solo play.
 In fact you may harm any chances of solo play with a screen.

 Encourage imaginative play with toys that are more about the child themselves.
-A set of stacking blocks can be a tower or a train or just small houses in a row or just cake at a pretend party.
+A set of stacking blocks can be a tower or a Toy Clock or just small houses in a row or just cake at a pretend party.
 Let them interpret the world and discover their own imagination.

 Explore learning activities but ensure they can they can dig into by themselves.
 You'll have more success teaching them how to play alone.